NickelFace/OTUS-Network-Architect/7.VxLAN  Route/Home Work.md

 # VxLAN.
 Route

-Цель:
+Goal:

-Настроить Overlay на основе с использованием VPC; Маршрутизация в Overlay.
+Configure Overlay based using VPC; Routing in Overlay.

-В этой  самостоятельной работе мы ожидаем, что вы самостоятельно:
+In this independent work, we expect you to be on your own:

-1. Настроите каждого клиента в своем VNI
+1. Configure each client in your VNI

-2. Настроите маршрутизацию между клиентами
+2. Configure routing between clients

 ![Scheme](img/Scheme.png)

-**Настройка NEXUS:**
+**Configuring NEXUS:**

  <details>
 <summary>NXOS2</summary>